UPPMAX/programming_formalisms/docs/project_start/spring2024/startup.md

         - create documents
         - initial documentation

-!!! info "Learning objectives of 'Get started with Git/GitHub'"
+!!! info "Learning outcomes of 'Get started with Git/GitHub'"

     - Demonstrate the ability to initiate and manage a software development project using Git and GitHub.